-Napping is not only good for babies and young children, it’s also good for you.
+Napping is not only for babies and young children, it’s also quite good for you.
 Naps not only fulfill the doze deficits of our sleep-deprived generation, but they also have an array of other benefits for us.
 Read our carefully compiled, and scientific, 6 surprising nap benefits.

 For one, they can improve your memory.
 Even for those who usually get proper sleep at night, napping benefits in terms of mood, mental alertness, and brain performance.

 We also tell you what is the best nap length according to the sleep researchers.
 Read on.

 We can answer that only after we tell you how many kinds of naps are there — just don’t shoot us now.
 Depending on the time interval, there are 4 types of nap:

 - Power nap or Catnap: 10 to 20 minutes

 - Short nap: 30 to 45 minutes

 So, what’s the best length of a nap to get the most benefit?